Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 Looking at the whole observable universe, even if the probability of a technological civilization in a solar system is just one-in-a-trillion, then during the universe’s existence, ten billion planets will have been home to technology-producing life.
 We might never hear from these civilizations though.
 The probability of our own civilization being destroyed by nuclear war or some other factor in the next few thousand years is significantly higher than zero.
 Since we cannot rule out the possibility that technological civilizations find some way to destroy themselves within a few thousand years, then even if our own Milky Way galaxy has been home to a thousand extraterrestrial civilizations they are all likely to be extinct by now.

-Putting ‘reasonable’ estimates of numbers into the Drake equation suggests extraterrestrial civilizations have existed in the past, present, and future.
-If, however, technological civilizations last for only a few thousand years, we probably are alone right now in the Milky Way.
+Putting ‘reasonable’ numbers into the Drake equation suggests extraterrestrial civilizations have existed in the past, exist in the present, and will exist in the future.
+If, however, technological civilizations last for only a few thousand years, we probably are alone in the Milky Way.

 The Arecibo Message – Talking to AliensIn 1963, Drake, who was 33 years old and already white-headed, was persuaded to leave Green Bank and become section chief of Lunar and Planetary Science at the Jet Propulsion Laboratory (JPL) in Pasadena, California.
 He did not stay long.